mzazon/awesome-cloud-projects/azure/voice-driven-workflow-automation/voice-driven-workflow-automation.md

 1. Azure subscription with permissions to create Cognitive Services and Logic Apps
 2. Power Platform environment with Power Automate premium license
-3. Azure CLI v2 installed and configured (or Azure CloudShell)
+3. Azure CLI v2.0 or later installed and configured (or Azure Cloud Shell)
 4. Power Platform CLI installed locally or accessible through browser
 5. Basic understanding of REST APIs and webhook configuration
 6. Estimated cost: $20-50/month for development and testing (varies by usage)